How can I build a custom docker image to run a Metaflow step?

 For example, if your container registry is in AWS ECR you can set an environment variable like:

 Alternatively, you can specify the registry, image, and tag all in the decorator:

-Note that if you are manually configuring the underlying resources for remote compute plugins (as opposed to automating deployment through CloudFormation or Terraform) you will need to make ensure that the appropriate roles are available for those resources - for example, here is a guide for attaching an IAM Role for AWS Batch jobs.
+Note that if you are manually configuring the underlying resources for remote compute plugins (as opposed to automating deployment through CloudFormation or Terraform) you will need to make ensure that the appropriate roles are available for those resources.

 - Use a custom image in your flow

 - See where in the Metaflow code image and container registry variables are used for @batch and @kubernetes

 - Building a Dockerfile for a Python environment